PERBILITY/BCryptBundle/README.md

 ### Service-Container
 The BCrypt-service is registered by default as `perbility_bcrypt`.
 The service is an instance of `Perbility\Bundle\BCryptBundle\BCrypt\BCrypt` and will behave accordingly.

+### Security-Encoder
+There is a special wrapper for the BCrypt service to be used in a Symfony/Component/Security-context.
+Check the following code-snippet for an example:

+    security
+      encoders:
+        Symfony\Component\Security\Core\User\User:
+          id: security.encoder.bcrypt

 ### Command-Line
 - `bcrypt:hash`
 - `bcrypt:check`